-- Submit an application (www.fhu.edu/apply). - Have an appropriate baccalaureate degree from a regionally accredited institution or an institution accredited by an agency recognized by the Council for Higher Education Accreditation and approved by the appropriate graduate program director or coordinator. - An applicant to a graduate program who is still finishing a previous degree may be admitted as an "early admission."
+- Submit an application (www.fhu.edu/apply). - Have an appropriate baccalaureate degree from a regionally accredited institution or an institution accredited by an agency recognized by the Council for Higher Education Accreditation (CHEA) and approved by the appropriate graduate program director or coordinator. - An applicant to a graduate program who is still finishing a previous degree may be admitted as an "early admission."
 Such students are evaluated for admission based on transcripts up through the last semester completed.
 Students are required to provide final transcripts upon completion of their previous degree.
 All final transcripts must be submitted by the end of the student's first term.
 Students who fail to turn in missing transcripts will not be eligible to register for the following semester.

-- Have a minimum cumulative graduate GPA of 3.00 for master's programs or a 3.50 for Ed.S. or Ed.D. programs.
-The GPAs are calculated based on the following criteria: - For those applicants who have only completed an undergraduate degree, the cumulative GPA for admission will be based on all work completed at the undergraduate level. - For those applicants who have completed an undergraduate degree and some graduate coursework, the cumulative GPA for admission will be based on all work completed at the undergraduate level and all completed graduate work. - For those applicants who have completed a graduate degree, the cumulative GPA for admission will be based on all work completed at the graduate level. - Students must apply and be accepted in a program before taking a course. - Submit official undergraduate and graduate transcripts from all institutions previously attended to:
+- Have a minimum cumulative GPA of 3.00 for master's programs or a 3.50 for Ed.S. or Ed.D. programs.
+The GPAs are calculated based on the following criteria: - For those applicants who have only completed an undergraduate degree, the cumulative GPA for admission will be based on all work completed at the undergraduate level. - For those applicants who have completed an undergraduate degree and some graduate coursework, the cumulative GPA for admission will be based on all work completed at the undergraduate level and all completed graduate work. - For those applicants who have completed a graduate degree, the cumulative GPA for admission will be based on all work completed at the graduate level. - Submit official undergraduate and graduate transcripts from all institutions previously attended to: